 Bad credit history?
 Bad credit loans are designed for people with poor credit.

-Even with a poor credit history you may still be able to get a loan.
+Even with a poor credit history you may still be able to get a loan with our bad credit loans tables, specifically designed for those with a poor credit history.

 Loans for people with bad credit